Matt

 • Improving Water Quality: Perform frequent water changes, test water parameters regularly, and ensure the tank is adequately filtered and maintained.

 • Medications: Anti-parasitic and antibacterial medications may be necessary.
-Consult a betta fish care guidebook for diagnosis and treatment recommendations.
+Consult a betta fish care guidebook for diagnosis and treatment recommendations — Kanaplex is a popular anti-bacterial option.

 • Dietary Adjustments: To boost the fish’s immune system, offer a high-quality diet rich in vitamins and minerals.
 Consider adding vitamin C supplements.